Arize-ai/client_python/src/arize/_generated/api_client/docs/AnnotationConfigsApi.md

 Delete an annotation config

 Delete an annotation config by its ID.
+The annotation config must not be associated with an active annotation queue; remove it from those queues before deleting it.
 This operation is irreversible.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>